 Pat McGrath is one of the world’s most legendary makeup artists, so it comes as no surprise that her makeup brand is truly exceptional as well.
 From lipsticks and eye shadow palettes to concealers, the brand’s products are known industry-wide for stunning pigment and coverage, with opulent packaging to match.

 Founded by Karen Young, Oui the People is on a mission to deliver products that work and help you feel confident in the skin you’re in, not what society wants you to be.
-From a matte gold razor that we named the best luxury razor of 2021 to a PHA Ingrown Relief Toner, this brand offers all the body care products you’ll need for your next self-care day.
+From a rose gold razor that we named the best luxury razor of 2022 to a PHA Ingrown Relief Toner, this brand offers all the body care products you’ll need for your next self-care day.

 Briogeo is the hair care brand that should be on the top of your wish list.
-Founded by Nancy Twine after being unimpressed by other solutions on the market, Briogeo was created to treat hair the way we treat our skin.
+Founded by Nancy Twine after she was unimpressed by other solutions on the market, Briogeo was created to treat hair the way we treat our skin.
 Better yet, each product is cruelty-free and formulated with mostly naturally derived ingredients, inspired by Twine’s grandma’s homemade recipes.

 If we’re on the hunt for a new lip product, The Lip Bar is always one of our first stops.
 Melissa Butler started making clean lip products in her kitchen to address the lack of diversity in the beauty industry — and to avoid the chemicals found in other beauty products.
 Now her vegan and cruelty-free brand has expanded to include makeup from eye shadow palettes to tinted moisturizers suitable for all skin tones.

 Superfoods are at the center of beauty and wellness brand Golde.
 Founded in Brooklyn by Trinity Mouzon Wofford, Golde wants to make wellness accessible and fun through its selection of products that are natural and vegan-friendly.